Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 #### Handling 404 Errors

-To improve the code, the function get_object_or_404 can generate a 404 error message if the object cannot be located.
+To improve the code, the function get_object_or_404 can generate a 404-error message if the object cannot be located.
 For instance, consider the function below called \"user_account\", which returns a rendered template from the \"user-accounts/user-account.html\" file, located relative to the \"templates\" folder.
-If the user account cannot be located, a 404 error message will be returned.
+If the user account cannot be located, a 404-error message will be returned.

 1\. def location_details(request, location_id):